-My first impression of the zoo was that it was nicely laid out, with reasonable sized enclosures for the animals.
+My first impression of the zoo was that it was nicely laid out, with reasonably sized enclosures for the animals.
 It does have a bit of an urban feel to it, most likely because of the close proximity to roads and railroad tracks, but that doesn’t distract much from the overall experience.

-In that regard the zoo is quite good.
+In that regard, the zoo is quite good.
 Aside from the surprising lack of elephants, the zoo features most of the animals that you would expect to find at a large American zoo.
 Animals like giraffes, gorillas, and big cats, roam their enclosures or simply lay around enjoying the day.

-In many ways, the zoo isn’t that different from the zoos in most large American cities, such at the zoo in Pittsburgh.
+In many ways, the zoo isn’t that different from the zoos in most large American cities, such as the zoo in Pittsburgh.
 However, it does have one very unique feature that makes the zoo a great stop: Zoo360.

 Consisting of three trails, Zoo360 allows some of the zoo’s most popular animals the ability to explore outside of their regular cages.
-Two of these arial, mesh enclosures allow monkeys and apes the ability to cross over your head while exploring a bit more of the zoo.
+Two of these aerial, mesh enclosures allow monkeys and apes the ability to cross over your head while exploring a bit more of the zoo.
 My favorite, though, was the big cat crossing.